The Legend of Tarzan (film): Plot

-Finding documents that will expose Leopold, John and George leave the proof with the Kuba warriors and rescued slaves to deliver to Boma, and the pair continue on through Mangani territory.
-Confronted by the apes, John is forced to fight their leader, his foster brother Akut.
-John loses, but he and George are permitted to travel on.
+Finding documents that will expose Leopold, John and George leave the proof with the Kuba warriors and rescued enslaved people to deliver to Boma.
+They continue on through Mangani territory.
+Confronted by the Mangani, John is forced to fight his foster brother Akut, now the alpha male.
+John loses and is left injured, but he and George are permitted to travel on by Akut.

 Jane and Wasimbu escape the steamship and flee into the jungle.
-Jane sends Wasimbu off to rally the other tribes, knowing Rom's men will follow her.
-Jane encounters the Mangani, and Rom's men open fire on the apes.
-John arrives, saving the surviving Mangani, and pursues Rom, who takes Jane to Mbonga's tribe.
-It is revealed that years ago, Mbonga's son was killed by John for killing John's foster mother, Kala.
-Mbonga attacks John, who gains the upper hand but spares the chief.
-George and the Mangani arrive, and he and John convince Mbonga that Rom is their common enemy.
+Jane sends Wasimbu off to rally the other tribes, knowing that Rom's men will follow her.
+Jane encounters the Mangani, and Rom's men open fire on them.
+John arrives, saving some Mangani, including Akut, and pursues Rom, who takes Jane to Mbonga's tribe to collect the diamonds.
+Years before, Mbonga's son killed John's foster mother Kala.
+Enraged, John killed him to avenge her.
+Mbonga attacks John, who wins the fight but spares the chief.
+George and the Mangani then arrive to stop the fighting, and the two foreigners convince Mbonga that Rom is their common enemy.

 Rom takes Jane and the diamonds to Boma, where the mercenary army approaches shore.
-John and George send a massive stampede of wildebeest through the town, overrunning Rom's men, as the Kuba warriors arrive by train and free their families.
+John and George send a stampede of wildebeest through the town, overrunning Rom's men, as the Kuba warriors arrive by train and free their families.
 John rescues Jane and pursues Rom, who prepares to deliver the diamonds to Frum and the mercenaries.
-Williams sinks Rom's steamship, but Rom strangles John with his rosary.
-Using a mating call to summon crocodiles, John breaks free and leaves Rom to be devoured by the crocodiles, escaping as the vessel's boiler explodes.
+George sinks the steamship, while Rom attempts to strangle John with his rosary.

+Using a mating call to summon crocodiles, John breaks free and leaves Rom to be devoured.
+As the vessel's boiler explodes, John escapes.
 Frum and the fleet of mercenaries depart.
 George returns to London and presents the prime minister with an open letter to Leopold exposing the slavery and abuses of the Congolese people.

-One year later, John and Jane have relocated to Africa, in Jane's father's old house.
+One year later, John and Jane have relocated to Africa.
 They celebrate the birth of their son, and John returns to his rightful place among the great apes as Tarzan.